 English and Liberal Arts

-Majors in English, English Secondary Education, and Liberal Arts at Michigan Tech are inspired by the richness of the humanist tradition and dedicated to innovation.
+Majors in English and Liberal Arts at Michigan Tech are inspired by the richness of the humanist tradition and dedicated to innovation.
 Benefiting from a dynamic curriculum, small course sizes, and diverse and expert faculty, our graduates enter careers in academia and the professions well prepared to meet the changing needs of society with creativity, historical perspective, global awareness, and superior communication skills.

 Students who can think critically and write, read, and communicate effectively are in increasing demand in every field.
 In these majors you will learn to be an enterprising thinker, communicator, leader, and manager.
 Our graduates have become editors, educators, creative writers, journalists, lawyers, digital media and public relations professionals, or gone on to graduate school in a variety of disciplines.